About Us

 02 — 20 years of clinical experience in evidence-based plant medicine

 We understand the symbiosis between humans and nature, plants and wellbeing.
-Having treated complex diseases and long-term conditions with plant medicine, homoeopathy, and flower essences, we decided to embrace the recent scientific research on psychedelics and develop an easy and accessible mental health service on conscious living, mental health, and systemic relationship wellness.
-Our psychedelic-assisted therapy for couples and individuals has transformed countless lives.
+Having treated complex diseases and long-term conditions with plant medicine, homoeopathy, and flower essences, we have embraced the recent scientific research on psychedelics and developed an accessible mental health service on conscious living, accelerated therapy, and systemic relationship wellbeing.

 03 — We measured the triple bottom line of complimentary medicine

 In 2014 the NHS made a call to action for low carbon ideas for their Long Term Plan published in 2019.
-Our team including Dr Peter Fisher, homoeopath to HRH The Queen, Dr George Lewith, Delny, Britton PhD, together measured the triple bottom line of complementary medicine against conventional medicine in long-term disease.
+Our team including Dr Peter Fisher, homoeopath to HRH The Queen, Dr George Lewith, Delny, Britton PhD and Sarah Tilley, together measured the triple bottom line of complementary medicine against conventional medicine in long-term disease.

 The outcome of the comparison showed that pharmaceuticals were the biggest emitters of carbon in our healthcare system.

-04 — We Have created a road map for low-carbon healthcare
+04 — We created a road map for low-carbon healthcare

 Living harmoniously in a community with good-quality relationships reduces our carbon output.
 It reduces stress, minimises family breakdown and creates fewer mental health problems in children and adults.